6. Sister Immaculata, 1983

 the museum's exhibitions:

 Stanley Roseman - Zeichnungen aus Klöstern,

 Drawings from the Monasteries

 Dr. Koschatzky purchased two drawings that Roseman had made the previous month in Belgian Trappist monasteries: Brother Theodore, a portrait of a white-bearded monk from Westmalle Abbey, in the province of Antwerp; and A Visiting Benedictine in a Trappist Choir, St. Sixtus Abbey, Flanders.
-(See web page "The Monastic Life" - Page 3.)
+(See website page "The Monastic Life" - Page 3.)

 - Dr. Walter Koschatzky, Director

 "You have delivered to me two drawings by Stanley Roseman, which I have acquired for the Albertina.